European-XFEL/Karabo/doc/concepts/general_concepts.rst

 	*middle-layer* devices are given in Section :ref:`middle_layer_api`.

-*Device slots* can conceptually be seen as member functions of a C++ or Python class, which are additionally exposed to all other devices in the control system.
+*Device slots* can conceptually be seen as member functions of a C++ or Python class which are additionally exposed to all other devices in the control system.
 Slots may be called with up to four arguments of the types described in Section :ref:`data_types` (although many more are possible using a Hash as a container).
 They may have no return value or reply a value of a Karabo-known type as part of